webofdata/specification-archived/specification.md

 TODO: Add some examples here.
 Add support for paging.
 Add swagger definitions.

+### Query Title and Description Operation

+Firstly we define two well defined property types, 'wod:title' and 'wod:description'.
+The following search operation uses the values in these two properties to locate entities.
+The 'text' parameter can only be used in conjunction with the 'dataset' query parameter.

+The dataset query parameter can be repeated 0 or more times to restrict the dataset in which the search is performed.

+A WoD node should search in all fields of all entities that are either wod:title or wod:description.
+Hits in wod:title should be prioritised over those in wod:description.

+Results of the

+GET /query?text=some text term here&dataset=&lt;uri&gt;

 ### Linked Data URL Resolution

 Follow-your-nose semantics works by a web endpoint capturing requests for subject representations and re-writing and re-routing them to the WoD server query endpoint.
 The following example shows how this should work: